morrownr/USB-WiFi/home/FAQ.md

 What are some of the results of the country code not being set?

-- 5 GHz channels do not allow access point operation (i.e. `iw list` shows No-IR on all channels)
+- 5 GHz channels do not allow access point operation (i.e. `iw list` shows No-IR on all channels).
+- Some 5 GHz channels that should be available are not available.
-- 6 GHz channels being completely disabled.
+- 6 GHz channels completely disabled.
 - 2.4 GHz channel may show a lower txpower than what is allowed in your country.

 The list above is only a partial list of problems that can arise if the country code is not set properly.